 What’s Sampled

-The Ocean Monitoring Program covers a wide range of data collection efforts including the assessment of water quality, sediment quality, community structure and health, and the tracking of wastewater plumes.
+The Ocean Monitoring Program covers a wide range of data collection efforts, including assessing water quality, sediment quality, community structure and health, and the tracking of wastewater plumes.
 We use various field and laboratory methods and instrumentation to help us collect these data, which are explained in the videos linked below.

 Benthics

-The “benthic zone”, which refers to the region of water and sediment/sand at the ocean floor, is sampled using an instrument known as a Van Veen grab.
-This claw-like instrument “grabs” sediment from the bottom and, once collected, we reserve samples for chemical, toxicological, and biological analyses.
+The “benthic zone,” which refers to the region of water and sediment/sand on the ocean floor, is sampled using an instrument known as a Van Veen grab.
+This claw-like instrument “grabs” sediment from the bottom, and once collected, we reserve samples for chemical, toxicological, and biological analyses.
 To obtain biological samples, grab contents are rinsed and filtered through a sieve to extract smaller animals that live in the sediments.
 These samples are then preserved in preparation for identification by our taxonomists.

 Taxonomy

 Taxonomy is the science of describing, identifying, naming, and classifying organisms.
-The program has taxonomists that examine, identify, and count marine invertebrates (animals without bones) collected and preserved in our benthic grab samples.
-These sand and mud-dwelling animals such as clams, crustaceans, brittle stars, and worms are important indicators of environmental health since they are one of the bases of the ocean food web, and their populations are critical to supporting a healthy ecosystem.
+The program has taxonomists who examine, identify, and count marine invertebrates (animals without bones) collected and preserved in our benthic grab samples.
+These sand and mud-dwelling animals, such as clams, crustaceans, brittle stars, and worms, are important indicators of environmental health since they are one of the bases of the ocean food web, and their populations are critical to supporting a healthy ecosystem.

 Trawls